-“I ain’t here for no reason”: Stories of Sikh-American Resilience
+"I Ain’t Here For No Reason": Stories Of Sikh-American Resilience

 For a while, Kaur didn’t play Gatka.
 “It made me insane.
 It was depression.
 I didn’t know how to deal with anything,” says Kaur.
 “I felt powerless.”

-Now, when she feels alone, Kaur remembers that she that she comes from a long line of Sikh warriors, that she’s a part of Sikh history.
-Kaur says, “Sikhs are known to be a minority for so long—always fighting, never stopping the fight against injustice.”
+Now, when she feels alone, Kaur remembers that she comes from a long line of Sikh warriors, that she’s a part of Sikh history.
+“Sikhs are known to be a minority for so long—always fighting, never stopping the fight against injustice,” she says.

 Kaur believes that for women, the act of playing Gatka gives them power, regardless of whether or not they are good at it.
 “It might be intimidating for some men to feel like, you know, in this space, a woman has power.
 She has just as much power as I do,” Kaur says.
 “I hope it’s intimidating because, shoot: I ain’t here for no reason.”